omarreis/vsop2013/planetfun/README.md

     see ftp://ftp.imcce.fr/pub/ephem/planets/vsop2013/ephemerides/

 VSOP2013 data files are not in this repository.
-Planet Fun loads a custom binary format of VSOP2013 data:
+For speed and bundle size, PlanetFun app uses a custom binary version of VSOP2013 data.

+Steps to obtain planet ephemeris file:

-* Download VSOP2013.p2000 from the FTP repository above ( a 400 MB file)
+* Download VSOP2013.p2000 from the FTP repository above ( a 400 MB text file)
 * Use program *TestVSOP2013* to Load VSOP2013.p2000 text file.
 * Save binary binary file VSOP2013.p2000.bin.
 Do *not* use binary files from original FTP repository.
 Binary files for this app use a different custom format.
-* Deploy file VSOP2013.p2000.bin with PlanetFun app.
+* Deploy file VSOP2013.p2000.bin to PlanetFun app documents folder.

-There is a scale factor between astronomical units and the app's 3D world:   1.0 AU = 10.0 3D units
+The scale factor between astronomical units and the app's 3D world:
+     1.0 AU = 10.0 3D-world-units

-i.e. Earth orbit radius is ~around~ 10.0 3D-world-units
+ex: Earth orbit radius is ~around~ 10.0 3D-world-units

 # Planet textures

 PlanetFun sources are *almost ready* to compile.
-Planet 3D texture images are *not* included in this repository.
+Planet 3D textures are also *not* included in this repository.

-But you can find suitable and free textures on this website:
+You can find suitable and free textures on this website:

 *Solar System Scope*   https://www.solarsystemscope.com/textures/